Hinaser/xspy/README.md

 ## Example

-#### Add Authorization header if it doesn't exist on request header.
+### Add Authorization header if it doesn't exist on request header

 ```js
 xspy.onRequest((req) => {